Category Archives: Former Monarchies

 The attempted assassination of Ferdinando II by Agesilao Milano: Credit – Wikipedia

-On December 8, 1856, on feast of the Immaculate Conception, Ferdinando II attended mass in Naples with his family, government officials, and nobles.
+On December 8, 1856, the feast of the Immaculate Conception, Ferdinando II attended mass in Naples with his family, government officials, and nobles.
 After the mass, Ferdinando reviewed the troops.
 During the military review, Agesilao Milano (link in Italian), a soldier who had accused Ferdinando of being a “tyrant from whom the nation had to free itself” wounded the king with a bayonet in an assassination attempt.
 Milano was arrested and sentenced to death and was hanged five days later.

 Ferdinando II on his deathbed; Credit _ Wikipedia